Bruce Birren, Ph.D.

-Bruce Birren is the director of the Genomic Center for Infectious Diseases and co-director of the Genome Sequencing and Analysis Program at the Broad Institute of MIT and Harvard, where he is also an institute scientist.
+Bruce Birren is the director of the Genomic Center for Infectious Diseases at the Broad Institute of MIT and Harvard, where he is also an institute scientist.
 He also is the founding advisor to the institute's Diversity Initiative in Scientific Research.

 Birren is an expert in and key contributor to many areas of genomics.
 He co-developed the technique of bacterial artificial chromosomes, which is used to clone long pieces of DNA in bacteria.
 He played a central role in mapping and sequencing both human and mouse genomes.
 He directs one of the largest programs in microbial genomics in the world, leading genome projects for bacteria, viruses, parasites, and insect vectors of disease, as well as research on the human microbiome.

 Birren is an NIH National Research Mentoring Network (NRMN) Master Facilitator, leading research mentor, mentee and facilitator trainings nationally as part of a broad mission to diversify the biomedical research workforce.